-Quick-Step Livyn or Quick-Step Laminate.
-What's the Difference?Written by: Yarl Christie
+Discover the difference between Quick-Step Livyn and Quick-Step Laminate belowWritten by: Yarl Christie

 Quick-Step is one of the most popular flooring brands in the UK.
 It offers an array of floors from laminate flooring to vinyl flooring.

 So what’s the difference between Quick-Step Livyn and Quick-Step Laminate?
-Quick-Step Laminate is the laminate collection whereas Quick-Step Livyn is a vinyl flooring collection.
+Quick-Step Laminate is the laminate collection whereas Quick-Step Livyn is an LVT vinyl flooring collection.

 Quick-Step’s laminate and vinyl floors are stylish in appearance.
 They look and feel just like the real thing.
 These floors are also easy to clean and maintain, which makes them perfect for the modern lifestyle.

-It can be tough to choose between Quick-Step Laminate and Livyn floors.
-Both these floors boast some excellent features.
+It can be tough to choose between Laminate and LVT floors.
+Both these types of Quick-Step floors boast some excellent features.
 Let’s compare these two flooring collections on an array of aspects to help you make an informed choice.

 - A top layer that protects the floor from scratches and stains.